Chrysocephalum semipapposum: Chrysocephalum semipapposum subsp. lineare

 This sub-species has substantial variation.
 Due to this variation the sub-species has overlap with both subsp. semipapposum and subsp. asperum.

 Chrysocephalum semipapposum subsp. brevifolium

-Chrysocephalum semipapposum subsp. brevifolium grows up to 50cm high.
-It has slender sparsely cottony stems with thick but narrow leaves 2-3cm long at the top of the plant and 2-6cm long at the base of the plant.
+Chrysocephalum semipapposum subsp. brevifolium grows up to 50 cm high.
+It has slender sparsely cottony stems with thick but narrow leaves 2–3 cm long at the top of the plant and 2–6 cm long at the base of the plant.
 The female florets generally have five bristles.

 This subspecies is found in eastern New South Wales, central and south-eastern South Australia, and central and eastern Victoria.

 Chrysocephalum semipapposum subsp. asperum

 Chrysocephalum semipapposum subsp. asperum grows up to 90 cm high.
-The stems have minimal hair, and the leaves grow up to 7cm long.
+The stems have minimal hair, and the leaves grow up to 7 cm long.

 This subspecies occurs in eastern New South Wales, eastern Victoria, south-east Queensland and north-eastern Tasmania.

 Chrysocephalum semipapposum subsp. occidentale

 This subspecies has been found to grow from 40 to 120 cm high with slender erect stems and cottony leaves which are scattered along the stems.

 This subspecies is found in south-western Western Australia.